Volunteer to Participate in Trips & Training

 Scroll down for details.

 These free trips are for Boathouse volunteers only and range from beginner to experienced paddlers.

 If you're new to the Boathouse and kayaking, you'll want to take some instruction first.
 Register in advance with our instructors by email at email@example.com.
 Participation is with the trip leader's permission only.
 Trips are free, but you must be a Boathouse Volunteer and it's recommended that you're an American Canoe Association member for insurance purposes ($40/year) or simply pay $5 per event.
 Visit the Volunteer page to learn more and sign-up.

 Our most popular trip—easy enough for beginners but exciting for everyone.
 We launch south with the ebbing tide through Buttermilk Channel, passing historic waterfront warehouses & the entrance to Atlantic Basin, ending at Valentino Pier beach in Red Hook.
 There is an approx. 1-hour break to explore the fascinating & trendy neighborhood of Red Hook before returning to Brooklyn Bridge Park.

-This intermediate trip takes paddlers up Brooklyn’s East River shoreline, passing under the Brooklyn, Manhattan & Williamsburg bridges.
+These intermediate trips take paddlers up Brooklyn’s East River shoreline, passing under the Brooklyn, Manhattan & Williamsburg bridges.
 We paddle past the historic Brooklyn Navy Yard & the gleaming new shoreline of Williamsburg, landing at the public access foot of Manhattan Ave for a break & bite to eat.
+And when heading to LIC, you'll land at Hallet's Cove near the Socrates Sculpture Park.
 We'll wait for the tide to reverse before returning.
-This trip is recommended for those in good physical condition, and you must be comfortable paddling your kayak for up to 2 hours.
+These trips are recommended for those in good physical condition, and you must be comfortable paddling your kayak for up to 2+ hours.

 Statue Of Liberty